 The installer can install the systemd files correctly because it knows specifically if the system should use systemd or not.

-#10 Updated by bmbouter about 1 year ago
+#10 Updated by bmbouter almost 2 years ago

 - Status changed from MODIFIED to POST